 Table locks that result from scheme changes may cause great damage to business.
-To resolve this issue, the data definition language (DDL)-based lockless change feature introduces a triggerless design and allows you to change the schemas of large tables without locking the tables.
+To resolve this issue, the DDL-based lockless change feature introduces a triggerless design and allows you to change the schemas of large tables without locking the tables.
 This design is not perfect but provides substantial benefits.

 Comparison of solutions